nlesc-sherlock/punchcardjs/README.md

 ├── README.md                          # this file
-├── src                                # this directory contains all the sources (css, ts) for the punchcards library │   ├── base.css                       # the CSS for the Base class │   ├── base.ts                        # the TypeScript for the Base class │   ├── colormap.ts                    # the TypeScript for the ColorMap class
+├── src                                # this directory contains all the sources (css, ts) for the punchcards library │   ├── base.css                       # the CSS for the Base class │   ├── Base.ts                        # the TypeScript for the Base class │   ├── colormap.ts                    # the TypeScript for the ColorMap class
 │   ├── date-circle.css                # the CSS for the DateCircle class
-│   ├── date-circle.ts                 # the TypeScript for the DateCircle class
+│   ├── DateCircle.ts                  # the TypeScript for the DateCircle class
 │   ├── date-rect.css                  # the CSS for the DateRect class
-│   ├── date-rect.ts                   # the TypeScript for the DateRect class
+│   ├── DateRect.ts                    # the TypeScript for the DateRect class
-│   ├── idatarow.ts                    # the TypeScript for the IDataRow interface
 │   ├── legend.css                     # the CSS for the Legend class
 │   ├── legend.ts                      # the TypeScript for the Legend class
 │   ├── punchcards.ts                  # the TypeScript for the punchcards module
 │   ├── weekday-circle.css             # the CSS for the WeekdayCircle class
-│   ├── weekday-circle.ts              # the TypeScript for the WeekdayCircle class
+│   ├── WeekdayCircle.ts               # the TypeScript for the WeekdayCircle class
 │   ├── weekday-rect.css               # the CSS for the WeekdayRect class
-│   └── weekday-rect.ts                # the TypeScript for the WeekdayRect class
+│   └── WeekdayRect.ts                 # the TypeScript for the WeekdayRect class
 ├── test                               # this directory contains all the sources (*.dom.js, *.unit.js, *.fixture.html, *.fixture.json) for testing the code from src/
 │   ├── base.dom.js                    # DOM test of the Base class
 │   ├── base.fixture.html              # HTML fixture for the DOM test of the Base class